rhomobile/rhomobile-nav/README.md

 Use it just like any Rack middleware:

-    require 'heroku/nav'
+    require 'rhomobile/nav'
-    use Heroku::Nav::Provider
+    use Rhomobile::Nav::Provider

-That will fetch the latest header from our API and insert it as the first element inside the body tag when the cookie "heroku-nav-data" is defined.
+That will fetch the latest header from our API and insert it as the first element inside the body tag when the cookie "rhomobile-nav-data" is defined.

 For Rails apps, add it to your Gemfile:

-    gem 'heroku-nav', :require => 'heroku/nav'
+    gem 'rhomobile-nav', :require => 'rhomobile/nav'

 And add the middleware like:

-    config.middleware.use Heroku::Nav::Provider
+    config.middleware.use Rhomobile::Nav::Provider

 ## Meta #######################################################################